duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 <p>&nbsp;</p>

-The first two subscribers are used to get the camera image and the instrinsic camera parameters.
+The first two subscribers are used to get the camera image and the intrinsic camera parameters.
 They are necessary to estimate the position and orientation of our duckiebot with respect to the target.
 The last two are used to predict our position by using the robot kinematics in case we lose sight of our target.
 Once we have information about the target, we rely on this information, thus not using the predicted data.
 A Kalman filter would be a nice upgrade for future exploration.

-Once the commands are given and the robot is moving, we process the new images.
+Once the commands are given, and the robot is moving, we process the new images.
 It is worth saying that we can control the movement of the robot also by controlling the keyboard as described below.

 ![](./images/duckiebot_visual_servo_2.png)